 BIS Management Statement

 This is our top-level decision making body.
 It decides all major issues, including strategy, key objectives and targets and major resource decisions.
 It is also accountable for NERC's budget and the extent to which key performance objectives and targets are met.

 - Chief Executive (and Deputy Chairman)

-- Between 10 and 18 other members from academic and industrial communities, plus two members of government departments, all appointed by the Secretary of State for Trade & Industry.
+- Between 10 and 18 other members from academic and industrial communities, plus two members of government departments, all appointed by the Secretary of State for Business, Innovation and Skills.